The Partnership’s research portfolio includes a range of projects funded through the Partnership and the Global Uncertainties Programme.

 Human Dimensions of Cyber Security

-In November the EPSRC awarded grants (worth up to £5 million in total) to support collaborative, international and problem-driven projects which addressed the challenges identified at the ‘Human Dimensions of Cyber Security’ (HDoCS) workshop in 2014.
+Following a call in 2016, the EPSRC awarded grants (worth up to £5 million in total) to support collaborative, international and problem-driven projects which addressed the challenges identified at the ‘Human Dimensions of Cyber Security’ (HDoCS) workshop.

 GCRF / PaCCS Interdisciplinary Research Innovation Awards on Conflict and International Development

-The closing date was 13 October 2015.
-EPSRC has awarded grants to support the top 12 proposals (worth £13M) across the Digital Economy and PaCCS Research Themes.
-ESRC have contributed funding of £0.25M to help support the research grant award to Monica Whitty.
+In late 2015, EPSRC awarded grants to support the top 12 proposals (worth £13M) across the Digital Economy and PaCCS Research Themes, focused on user-driven and interdisciplinary research.
+ESRC contributed funding of £0.25M to help support the research grant award to Monica Whitty.

 Conflict Theme Innovation Awards